Schuylkill River Trail

 The Schuylkill River Trail (/ˈskuːlkɪl/ SKOOL-kil, /-kəl/) is a multi-use trail along the banks of the Schuylkill River in southeastern Pennsylvania.
-Partially complete as of 2018, the trail is ultimately planned to run about 140 mi from the river's headwaters in Schuylkill County to Fort Mifflin in Philadelphia.
+Partially complete, the trail is ultimately planned to run about 140 mi from the river's headwaters in Schuylkill County to Fort Mifflin in Philadelphia.

-Completed portions of the trail include a section from Auburn to Hamburg, a 19.5 mi portion from Reading to Pottstown, and a 23.2 mi portion from Oaks to South Street in Center City Philadelphia.
+Completed portions of the trail include a section from Auburn to Hamburg, a 19.5 mi portion from Reading to Pottstown, and a 23.2 mi portion from Oaks to where Christian Street would meet the Schuylkill River, just South of Center City Philadelphia and East of University of Pennsylvania.

 Large stretches of the trail are rail trails.
 Parts of it belong to the East Coast Greenway, a 3,000-mile trail system connecting Maine to Florida.

 On many maps and street atlases, and on some of the trail's signage, the segment between Philadelphia and Valley Forge is still identified by the older name Philadelphia–Valley Forge Trail.

-Trail description
+Route description and history

 Auburn to Pottstown

 The Schuylkill River Trail begins at a trailhead at the Kernsville Dam in Auburn just above Hamburg.
 The trail runs through Reading to Pottstown until it reaches the Riverfront Park on College Drive near the Reading Railroad Pottstown Station.
 This section passes through the Schuylkill River National and State Heritage Area, an area generally known for recreational fishing.

 In lower Berks County, the trail follows the existing Thun Trail, named for industrialist Ferdinand Thun, who founded the Textile Machine Works in Reading in 1892 (later moved to the borough of Wyomissing, a suburb of Reading, in 1896).

 Plans are underway for a connection from Reading, north to Hamburg.
 The current northern edge links the trail with the Union Canal towpath.

 The trail begins in North Reading, along Riverview Drive, then quickly crosses an old railroad bridge into West Reading.
 It then continues as a mixed-surface path of macadam, gravel, coarse stone, and chalk to Gibraltar where it becomes a poorly marked on-road bicycle route following Old River Road and Schuylkill Road to Birdsboro.
 From there, the trail follows the old concrete industrial collector, Armorcast Road, to the rear entrance of a ballfield.
 The trail then goes off-road as a gravel path to the county line where it meets the paved Schuylkill River Trail, which currently terminates in Pottstown.